-SoC Integration Automation software (SIA) (formerly IP deployment) solutions product arrangements provide customers the right to software licenses, software updates and technical support.
+The Company's SoC Integration Automation software (SIA) (formerly IP deployment) solutions and CSRCompiler product arrangements provide customers the right to software licenses, software updates and technical support.
 The software licenses are time-based licenses with terms generally ranging from one to three years.
 These arrangements generally have two distinct performance obligations that consist of transferring the licensed software and the support and maintenance service.
 Support and maintenance services consist of a stand-ready obligation to provide technical support and software updates over the support term.
-For the majority of these contracts, there are no termination rights and the transaction price is non-refundable.
-Revenue allocated to the software license is generally recognized at a point in time upon the later of the delivery date or the beginning of the license period, and revenue allocated to support services is recognized ratably over the support term.
-Certain SIA solutions contracts include termination rights that allow the customer to cancel and receive a pro-rata refund on support and maintenance services at the end of each month of the contract period, which results in a ratable recognition of the related license revenue over the contract term.
+Majority of the Company's SIA solutions contracts include termination rights that allow the customer to cancel and receive a pro-rata refund on support and maintenance services at the end of each month of the contract period, which results in a ratable recognition of the related license revenue over the contract term.